-Plan Description...
+Plan Description . . .
 The City contributes to the retirement plan for firefighters in the Denton Fire Department known as the Denton Firemen's Relief and Retirement Fund (the Fund).
 The Fund is a single employer, contributory, defined benefit plan.
 The benefit provisions of the Fund are authorized by the Texas Local Fire Fighters' Retirement Act (TLFFRA).
 TLFFRA provides the authority and procedure to amend benefit provisions.
 The plan is administered by the Board of Trustees of the Denton Firemen's Relief and Retirement Fund.
 The City does not have access to nor can it utilize assets within the retirement plan trust.
 The Fund issues a stand-alone report pursuant to GASB Statement No. 67, which may be obtained by writing the Denton Firemen's Relief and Retirement Fund at P.O.
 Box 2375, Denton, Texas 76202.
 See that report for all information about the plan fiduciary net position.

 Benefits Provided . . .
 Firefighters in the Denton Fire Department are covered by the Denton Firemen's Relief and Retirement Fund which provides service retirement, death, disability, and withdrawal benefits.
 These benefits fully vest after 20 years of credited service.
 Firefighters may retire at age 50 with 20 years of service.
-A partially-vested benefit is provided for firefighters who terminate employment with at least 10 but less than 20 years of service.
+A partially vested benefit is provided for firefighters who terminate employment with at least 10 but less than 20 years of service.
 If a terminated firefighter has a partially vested benefit, the firefighter may retire starting on the date they would have both completed 20 years of service if they had remained a Denton firefighter and attained age 50.
 The present plan provides a monthly normal service retirement benefit, payable in a Joint and Two-Thirds to Spouse form of annuity, equal to 2.59% of Highest 36-Month Average Salary for each year of service.

 A retiring firefighter who is at least age 52 with at least 22 years of service has the option to elect the Retroactive Deferred Retirement Option Plan (RETRO DROP) which will provide a lump sum benefit and a reduced monthly benefit.
 The reduced monthly benefit is based on the service and Highest 36-Month Average Salary as if the firefighter had terminated employment on their selected RETRO DROP benefit calculation date, which is no earlier than the later of the date the firefighter meets the age 52 and 22 years of service requirements and the date four years prior to the date the firefighter actually retires.
-Upon retirement, the employee will receive, in addition to the monthly retirement benefit, a lump sum equal to the sum of (1) the amount of monthly retirement benefits the member has made to the Fund after the RETRO DROP benefit calculation date and the date retired under the plan.
+Upon retirement, the employee will receive, in addition to the monthly retirement benefit, a lump sum equal to the sum of (1) the amount of monthly contributions the member has made to the Fund after the RETRO DROP benefit calculation date plus (2) the total of the monthly retirement benefits the member would have received between the RETRO DROP benefit calculation date and the date retired under the plan.
 There are no account balances.
 The lump sum is calculated at the time of retirement and distributed as soon as administratively possible.

 There is no provision for automatic postretirement benefit increases.
 The Fund has the authority to provide, and has periodically in the past provided, ad hoc postretirement benefit increases.
-The December 31, 2021 actuarial valuation reflects tiered ad hoc postretirement benefit increases effective July 1, 2022 of 4% for those retired 15 or more years, 3% for those retired for 10 to 15 years, and 2% for those retired five to ten years.

 Employees Covered by Benefit Terms . . .
-In the December 31, 2021 actuarial valuation, the following numbers of members were covered by the Fund:
+In the December 31, 2023 actuarial valuation, the following numbers of members were covered by the Fund:

-Inactive Employees or Beneficiaries Currently Receiving Benefits 92 Inactive Employees Entitled to But Not Yet Receiving Benefits 7 Active Employees 211 310
+Inactive Employees or Beneficiaries Currently Receiving Benefits 96 Inactive Employees Entitled to But Not Yet Receiving Benefits 8 Active Employees 236 340